localstack/docs/content/en/user-guide/aws/neptune/index.md

 ## Examples

-The following code snippets and sample applications provide practical examples of how to use ACM in LocalStack for various use cases:
+The following code snippets and sample applications provide practical examples of how to use Neptune in LocalStack for various use cases:

 - [Neptune Graph Database Demo](hhttps://github.com/localstack/localstack-pro-samples/tree/master/neptune-graph-db)